-This SQL programming help site lists commonly-used SQL statements, and is divided into the following sections:
+This SQL programming tutorial site lists commonly-used SQL statements, and is divided into the following sections:

-For each command, the SQL syntax will first be presented and explained, followed by an example.
+For each command, the SQL syntax will first be presented and explained, followed by examples.
 By the end of this tutorial, you should have a good general understanding of the SQL syntax, and be able to write SQL queries using the correct syntax.
-My experience is that understanding the basics of SQL is much easier than mastering all the